-If you don’t already own a few French numbers in your wardrobe, or you’re new to the world of haute couture and some of the most well-established labels in menswear, then you’re in the right place.
-French fashion remains a celebrated gem for men of all ages, and it’s for this reason we have decided to share with you our 14 favourite French brands – to add a bit of chic to ya week!
+If you don’t already own a few Parisian-style numbers in your wardrobe, or you’re new to the world of haute couture and some of the most well-established labels in menswear, then you’re in the right place.
+French fashion remains a celebrated gem for men of all ages, and it’s for this reason we have decided to share with you our favourite French brands – to add a bit of chic to ya week!

 Atelier, Production, Creation is literally what APC stands for.
 They are all about the making and design process, and how sharing ideas can create beautiful things.
 Jean Touitou started the brand in 1987 as a way to expose his elegant yet minimalist take on classic jeans, made from raw denim.

 It’s a testament to the creative drive and vision of Mr Yves Saint Laurent that he started his eponymous label at the tender age of 25.
-He was making dresses for his Mother and sisters in his early teens, and at 17 was accepted into one of the most celebrated fashion schools in Paris.
+He was making dresses for his mother and sisters in his early teens, and at 17 was accepted into one of the most celebrated fashion schools in Paris.

 Maison Labiche started out like a lot of wannabe brands by throwing some playful designs on a few t-shirts and hoping for the best.
 That was back in 2011.
-The Paris based brand is a little more adventurous with its collections but that signature playful edge remains, with hand embroidered messages embedded into all of their garments.
+The Paris based brand is a little more adventurous with its collections but that signature playful edge remains, with hand-embroidered messages featured on all of their garments.

 Kooples is a play on the word “couples”.
 The concept was very clear when the chain of retail stores hit our high streets back in 2008, The Kooples was to be a store for him and her.
-But don’t let that gimmick get in the way of what they produce, which is a wide range of outstanding garments that work within a modern casual ensemble.
+But don’t let that gimmick get in the way of what they produce, which is a wide range of outstanding French clothes that work within a modern casual ensemble.
 Their jackets in particular are sleek and stylish and unquestionably Français.

 LVMH (aka Louis Vuitton and Moet Hennesey) know a thing or two about staying ahead of the pack creatively, and their annual LVMH Prize goes to designers who they think are capable of following in their footsteps.
 So it’s probably safe to say Simon Porte Jacquemus was rather chuffed when he won the award in 2015.
-He has since started his own self titled label in 2018, mainly dealing in shirts inspired by the colours of Provence and the Mediterranean Sea, both of which sit next to his hometown of Marseille.
+He has since started his own self titled label, launched in 2018, mainly dealing in shirts inspired by the colours of Provence and the Mediterranean Sea, both of which sit next to his hometown of Marseille.

 Sandro started as a small shop in the luxury Parisian sector of Marais in 1984.
 Although more closely associated with women’s fashion, the brand has recently moved into menswear, and created classic looking pieces with more daring cuts for a modern silhouette.
 Their shirt designs certainly stand out within their collections, which are exquisitely tailored with vintage 60s prints.